uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/CCM_analysis.md

 ## Does the Ioniq complain if the CCM is not installed?
 No. AC charging still works.
 No error message in the dashboard.

+# CAN Communication

+## Which messages does the CCM transmit?

+When no other control units are present on the CAN, the CCM is transmitting the following messages:
+0x5E5 (100ms cycle)
+0x5E6 (100ms cycle)
+0x5E8 (100ms cycle)
+0x5E9 (100ms cycle)

+## Which CAN messages are necessary that the CCM sends a SlacParamReq?

+By replaying an trace from vehicle, and filtering-out most of the messages, found out that are only three messages required by the CCM to initiate a PLC communication:
+- 0x57F unclear what this contains
+- 0x597 contains a toggle bit and some other information
+- 0x599 contains the "CCS trigger bit" (byte7, bit 0), which initiates the SLAC.
+Also the SOC in byte 2.

+Using these three messages from the trace ioniq2018_motorCAN_500k_HPC.asc (from github.com/uhi22/IoniqMotorCAN/Traces), and replaying them against a physical CCM unit, the CCM makes the SLAC, SDP and comes until PowerDeliveryReq, with 34% SOC.
+Afterwards it sends a SessionStopRequest.